Frequently Asked Questions

 Most individuals will be able to stay on their company’s health insurance plan.
 There is no requirement that you use Washington Healthplanfinder to purchase health insurance.

 Washington Healthplanfinder is currently funded by two federal Exchange Establishment grants through 2014.
 However, beginning Jan.
 1, 2015, the Exchange is required to be financially self-sustaining.
-We worked closely with industry experts to formulate a projected operating budget and expected enrollment numbers.
-The Legislature has passed SHB 1947, which outlines a secure funding source for the Exchange and is most similar to the “Hybrid” funding model our Board presented to the legislature this past December.
-This bill funds the Exchange by a) allocating premium tax moneys identified for Exchange operations (current state tax) and b) assessments on Qualified Health Plans offered through the Exchange.
-For more information on SHB 1947, please click here.
+The Exchange worked closely with industry experts to formulate a projected operating budget and expected enrollment numbers.
+Senate House Bill 1947, which outlines a secure funding source for the Exchange and is most similar to the “hybrid” funding model the Exchange Board presented to the legislature in December 2013, was signed by Gov. Inslee on June 30, 2013.
+The state allocated the Exchange a $40 million annual budget that is generated from a current 2 percent premium tax on all plans sold through Washington Healthplanfinder.
+Any remaining funding needs will be generated through an assessment on participating insurance carriers.
+The Exchange Board is currently discussing additional funding needs for 2015.
+For more information, visit our Exchange Board page.

 What’s coming up next for the Washington Health Benefit Exchange?

-- Qualified Health Plans: Insurance carriers have submitted their plans to the Washington State Office of the Insurance Commissioner for approval to be offered through Washington Healthplanfinder.
-The Office of the Insurance Commissioner has reviewed and approved these health plans and rates, which will be certified by the Washington Health Benefit Exchange Board in August.
+- Qualified Health Plans: Insurance carriers have submitted their plans to the Washington State Office of the Insurance Commissioner for approval to be offered through Washington Healthplanfinder for the next open enrollment period, which runs from Nov.
+15, 2014, through Feb.
+15, 2015.
+The Office of the Insurance Commissioner will review and approve these health plans and rates, and the Washington Health Benefit Exchange Board will certify the plans in August.

 How can the public get involved?

-We work with consumers, community organizations, small businesses, insurance carriers and agents and brokers to gather valuable input on our work.
+We work with consumers, community organizations, small businesses, insurance carriers, brokers and navigators to gather valuable input on our work.
 Examples include:

 - Consumer Workgroup: The Consumer Workgroup includes community members and organizations seeking to offer input on a variety of issues related to Washington Healthplanfinder.
-If you are interested in participating, please email us at firstname.lastname@example.org
+You can find information about participating here.

-- Public Comment: All Health Benefit Exchange meetings are open to the public and open for public comment.
-These include our monthly Board meetings and technical advisory committees on the Role of Agents & Brokers, Plan Management, and Small Business Health Options (SHOP).
+- Public Comment: All Washington Health Benefit Exchange meetings are open to the public and open for public comment.
+These include our monthly Board meetings and technical advisory committees Click here for more information about submitting a public comment.

 - Email Sign-Up: Consumers interested in receiving regular updates from Washington Healthplanfinder may sign up for our electronic mailing list page.